 On the right hand side of the painting is another group.
 To the far right, bathed in light, seemingly from the buildings own windows, is an elderly man that doesn’t look at all well!
 This unfortunate chap has been the subject of varied clinical observations over the years.
 Some have explained his crutch by way of a tuberculous arthritis of the knee, whilst others have paid more attention to his swollen tummy.
 The latter observation may be ascites, which occurs in a number of different conditions but here has been attributed to cancer of the liver or a disseminated malignancy, called carcinomatosis.
 To his right is a poorly attired young woman.
 The general state of undress of this young lady and her wanton pose, has led many to assume that she is not only a prostitute but potentially modelled on a famous one of the time!
 Regardless, she seems to be someone of means as her maid appears to be providing the tough looking gentleman at the back with financial recompense for restraining the lady with the baby, so that her mistress can get in front of her in the queue.
 There is not a huge amount to go on in terms of a clinical examination here, however, there is the suggestion of psoriasis affecting her knees and one elbow, which combined with a possible arthritis of one knee and her chosen profession, might point to a diagnosis of gonorrhoea.

-The Good Samaritan depicts the biblical story with the Samaritan pouring oil and wine into the wound of the injured man, a first century practice that continued unitl the 16th century.
-In the foreground Hogarth has added a dog, licking a wound on its leg, presumably sustained during the traveller’s attack.
-In the background we can see the priest, who having ignored the victim at the side of the road, has continued on and now has a man lying prostrate at his feet.
+The Good Samaritan depicts the biblical story with the Samaritan pouring oil and wine into the wound of the injured man, a first century practice that continued untll the 16th century.
+In the foreground, Hogarth has added a dog licking a wound on its leg, presumably sustained during the traveller’s attack.
+In the background, we can see the priest who, having ignored the victim at the side of the road, has continued on and now has a man lying prostrate at his feet.